 For stocks that have gone up in value, normally taxes must be paid on the gains.
 But… not if those gains are less than $70,700 (again, 2012 values) AND our earned income and taxable interest is sufficiently low that it is taxed at the 10% or 15% marginal rate.

 In our own case, if we assume that our $36k a year spending comes from Qualified Dividends and Long Term Capital Gains, then we have an extra $34,700 in tax free capital gains to play with.
 Why not sell some extra stock, locking in that $34,700 gain, and immediately buy it back to raise our basis.

 For example, let’s say we bought some of the VTI ETF over 1-year ago for $50,000, and it is now worth $84,700.
 It must be over 1 year ago in order to be considered a Long Term Capital Gain, an important time frame.
 Short Term Capital Gains are taxed at the normal marginal rate.
 Our basis in the stock is $50,000, with a $34,700 long term gain.
 When we sell it, we will pay NO TAX since we are keeping our total investment income below $70,700 (which also includes our qualified dividend income.)
 When we buy the VTI ETF back, our basis is now $84,700.
-The gain is locked in tax free, forever (Update: Mad Fientist has added a post on Tax Gain Harvesting as well.)
+The gain is locked in tax free, forever.

-Following these 4 simple rules, it is possible for any US resident to never pay taxes again.
+Following these 4 simple rules, it is possible for any US Resident.
 Maybe following these guidelines will help you retire earlier and live better.
-All transactions must be completed by December 31st

 A special note: